femboyfin/dbdideas/misc.md

 ### Display identified perks to all survivors

 Currently, if one survivor encounters a perk like Dead Man's Switch or Oppression that show up in the upper right, this is only displayed to the survivor that encountered it, meaning it can be communciated to teammates in SWFs but not in solo queue.
 This could very easily be changed to also display it to other survivors once it's encountered.

+### Revealed status effect in 1v4

+In 2v8, Survivor Aura reveal is done via a Status Effect known as Revealed.
+This clearly communicates to the user that their Aura is being revealed.
+This is tremendously good for the new player experience, as absent equipping either Distortion (4,500 IS) or Object of Obsession (500 AC), there is no way to know if your Aura is being revealed to the opposing side.
+This could be done to both roles, meaning Killers would gain the Revealed effect as well.
+This would result in less confusion and allow for more opposing-side perk identification where it's otherwise impossible in many cases (Kindred, Wiretap, I'm All Ears, Bitter Murmur, etc).

+### Display Perk/Addon/Power Icon for the source of Status Effects

+Currently, the strength percentage values of certain effects like Haste & Hindered are both shown in the corner of those effects.
+This could be extended to display the icon of whatever caused it in the upper left corner.
+This means if you received the Mangled status from from Sloppy Butcher, you'll see the Sloppy Butcher icon in the corner of the Mangled icon in your HUD.
+This allows you to identify the source of an effect if you miss the initial cause of it in the upper right of the HUD, makes inflicting status effects more clear to the user, and makes it easier to identify if you're being affected by a perk's othter effects in cases where Aura reveal and other effects are triggered at once (think Babysitter, Gearhead).

+### Display names of Perk/Addon/Powers in the upper right for effects shown in the Player Effects section of the HUD

+Buff/debuff Player Effects currently don't always identify themselves by name in the upper right, making it more difficult to recognize and learn them for new players.
+For experienced players, they have the icon visible and can identify it visually, but there's no way for a new player to ask their friend what it does mid-match, or google it while working on generator/as you hook using a voice assistant.
+There is effectively no downside to this as you're not introducing new information, instead serving existing information in an additional way, making this primarily an accessibility and new player experience change.

 ## Settings